 Parents are requested to be most particular about observing all traffic rules and parking regulations when driving around the school.
 The school has two 'kiss and drop' zones.
-One on Moira St and one on Auburn St. There is also a disabled zone outside the Office on Auburn St. You are requested NOT TO DOUBLE PARK or stand where it is not allowed, especially on and near the pedestrian crossings.
+One on Moira Street and one on Auburn Street.
+There is also a disabled zone outside the first gate on Moira Street.
+You are requested NOT TO DOUBLE PARK or stand where it is not allowed, especially on and near the pedestrian crossings.
 Extra vigilance is required during wet weather.